SAEBelgradeWeb/wbd6204-web-application-KatarinaCorovic/README.md

 - Laravel 8
 - Phpstorm
 - MYSQL
-- Vue.js
+- Inerta
-- Bootstrap 5
+- Tailwid

 ## Functionalities:

 The project was installed in Laravel - version 8 and developed in PhpStorm code editor.
 Back-end solutions were provided and performed by using Laravel documentation (Laravel, 2021).

-For the design, I used Bootstrap by adding a Php artisan ui vue –auth extension in Laravel, which was optimal for this choice since Vue.js is using Bootstrap by default.
+For the design, I used tailwind by adding npm install -D tailwindcss postcss autoprefixer, npx tailwindcss init extension in Laravel, which was optimal for this choice to simplify designm but make it attractive and fucntional.
+Regarding JavaScript part, Inertia was used.
+Inertia seemed appropraite for building ES since a lot of Inertia isn't a framework, nor is it a replacement to your existing server-side or client-side frameworks.
+Rather, it's designed to work with them.
+Think of Inertia as glue that connects the two.
+Inertia does this via adapters.
+We currently have three official client-side adapters (React, Vue, and Svelte) and two server-side adapters (Laravel and Rails).
-Regarding JavaScript, Progressive JavaScript Framework Vue.js (Vue.js, 2021) served as a fitting framework.
+Progressive JavaScript Framework Vue.js (Vue.js, 2021) served as a fitting framework.
 I used it in order to display listings of doctors and departments from my database.

  In the picture below are the examples of Doctors.vue and Departments.vue files I where the pattern scheme of the design was formatted, and with mounted method and Axios HTTP client I connected the front-part with my database.